-The major of Forensic Science with a specialization in Forensic Chemistry is designed for students interested in the application of analytical chemistry to forensic evidence.
+The major of Forensic Science with a specialization in Forensic Drug Analysis is designed for students interested in the application of analytical chemistry to forensic evidence.
 This specialization provides a strong background in chemistry with additional exposure to aspects of forensic science.
 Students completing this specialization will be well prepared for a graduate Forensic Science program or employment in a crime laboratory.

 Specialization learning outcomes

 - demonstrate formal education and training in genuine crime laboratory casework.